2024 Japanese Grand Prix: Race report

 Polesitter Max Verstappen, driving for Red Bull, led the race into the first corner before a crash involving Daniel Ricciardo and Alexander Albon neutralised the race for over twenty minutes while the tyre barriers had to be repaired.
 Following the red flag period, the race restarted with a standing start on lap three.
 On lap 12, Sauber driver Zhou Guanyu retired due to a gearbox problem, the third retirement of the race.
 Verstappen remained unchallenged, eventually making his pit stop on lap 16.
 This handed the lead of the race to Ferrari's Charles Leclerc, but Verstappen, who had a significant tyre advantage, closed the gap to Leclerc and by lap 20 retook the lead.
 By that point, it became clear that Leclerc was performing a one-stop strategy on his medium tyres, and swapped to hards by the end of lap 26.
 Leclerc's one-stop strategy would prove effective, while the Mercedes drivers of Lewis Hamilton and George Russell, who had swapped to hards during the red-flag period, were struggling with tyre degradation.
 A brief yellow flag period was observed on lap 42, after Logan Sargeant in the sole remaining Williams drove into the gravel at turn 9, but was able to reverse back on track and continue.
 As the race entered its final laps, Carlos Sainz Jr. overtook Leclerc for the last spot on the podium behind Verstappen's teammate Sergio Pérez.
 Russell attempted to overtake Oscar Piastri at turn 16 in the closing laps; Piastri temporarily maintained his position, but on the final lap Russell successfully overtook Piastri to finish in seventh.
 Yuki Tsunoda of RB scored one point in tenth, the first Japanese Formula One driver to score a point at their home race since Kamui Kobayashi's podium at the 2012 Japanese Grand Prix.

+Following the conclusion of this round, Verstappen extended his lead in the Drivers' Standings to thirteen points over Pérez, who leapfrogged Leclerc in the standings to reclaim second place by five points.
+Sainz remained fourth in the standings, a further four points behind Leclerc, while Lando Norris improved to fifth with 37 points.
+In the Constrcutors' Championship, Red Bull extended their points advantage to 21 points over Ferrari, McLaren remained third ahead of Mercedes, a total of 72 points beind championship leader Red Bull.